Worship at StGs

-Join our Wednesday morning worship at 8am to anchor your mid-week in prayer.
-This worship service includes prayers for healing (of body, mind, heart and soul), and prayers for a broad community, which can be especially helpful in this time of isolation.
+Join our Wednesday morning worship online at 8am to anchor your mid-week in prayer.
+This worship service includes prayers for healing (of body, mind, heart and soul), and prayers for the broader community.

 Prayer is, at its essence, a conversation with God.
 It is a method by which we can connect to God, draw closer to God, and deepen our own faith.
 There are as many ways to pray as there are people, and we believe there is no wrong way to genuinely reach your heart to God in prayer.